MTR Residency

 - Money or cashier's check if you did not pay for fingerprinting services during scheduling

-1. Click here to locate an IdentoGo location.
+Click here to locate an IdentoGo location.
+Do not enter a service code.

 Of note: IdentoGo may not have a print-taking location near you.
 In that case, please reach out to your County Sheriff's department or your City's Police department to have your prints taken.
 Once you have your fingerprint card, follow Steps 2-6 on MTR's onboarding site.